bahstrike/ACAudio/README.md

 ACAudio is able to play sounds that truly feel as though the game is playing them.
 This is because FMOD supports 3D positional audio and Decal can provide 3D coordinates for in-game objects.
 Speech from an NPC or sizzling from a fireplace seem as though they are really coming from the object; fading out as you move farther away and panning as you turn around.

+_The real magic is mapping customizable .ACA files to in-game elements.
+I hope the plugin does the game justice and you enjoy using and/or modifying it!_

 ## readme.txt